 Bitwise operators, respectively bitwise xor, and, or, arithmetic shift right and left, and logical shift right.
-Shift amounts must be non-negative and the operands must be integers.
+Shifting is undefined if the right operand is negative, or greater than or equal to the length in bits of the left operand.

 Note that, unlike in C, bitwise operators have higher priority than arithmetic operators.
 This means that x & y == z is understood as (x & y) == z, rather than x & (y == z) as it would in C. Note that the latter is a type error in Futhark anyhow.